 The SERUW native plant nursery is located just south of the Douglas Research Conservatory at the Center for Urban Horticulture on the UW campus.
 The nursery has housed over 1,500 native plants since its establishment in 2013.
 So far, over 500 of these plants have been installed at Whitman Walk and Kincaid Ravine.
+Several hundred more have been purchased by community members and planted by the UW Grounds Crew on main campus.

 Each quarter, many students enjoy participating in work parties for the nursery, where they learn about horticulture practices and the value of native plants in urban and wild landscapes.